MariusWilsch/prellus_youtube_marius/frontend/memory-bank/activeContext.md

 ## Current Work Focus

-The primary focus is migrating the Transcript Automation System frontend from its current implementation to a modern architecture using Vite and shadcn/ui.
-We have successfully completed the initial scaffolding, core services migration, shared data hooks implementation, and routing implementation.
-We are now ready to implement the feature-specific management hooks and components.
-This involves:
+The primary focus was migrating the Transcript Automation System frontend from its current implementation to a modern architecture using Vite and shadcn/ui.
+We have successfully completed all planned phases of the migration, including the implementation of all feature components.
+The migration journey included:

 1. **Completed: Setting up a new Vite project** with React 18 in the temp_vite_v3 directory
 2. **Completed: Implementing the new directory structure** according to the feature-based architecture